Pant/nextcloudpi-readthedocs/How-to-configure-NextCloudPi.md

 4. Click "Open" on the bottom right.
 5. Enter password `raspberry`

 You now have connected to the NextCloudPi Shell.
-You can run the command `nextcloud-config` to open the TUI.
+You can run the command `nextcloudpi-config` to open the TUI.

 ### WebUI
 If you want to configure NextCloudPi with the WebUI: